utkarsh2110/to-do-list/README.md

-# To Do List using React - First React Project
+# To Do List using React

+# This is a basic to do list app, with features - dark and light mode.

-To use this code.
+# To run this code on your machine.
 Clone the repo and run the following commands

-0. cd "Folder Name"
+# Step 1. cd "Folder Name"
-1. git install
+# Step 2. git install
-2. npm run dev
+# Step 3. npm run dev